 If you're a victim of sexual assault, seek prompt medical assistance.

 Make a full statement to local police in person so the police can conduct a criminal investigation.
 Local police can't investigate a crime after you've left Indonesia unless you've reported the crime.
 Your sworn statement, or statements by witnesses, can be used as evidence in criminal court proceedings.
-You're not always required to be present in Indonesia for trial proceedings nor are witnesses who live outside of Indonesia.
+You don't always need to be in Indonesia for trial and neither do witnesses who live outside of Indonesia.

 Bars and nightclubs

-Be vigilant in bars and nightclubs.
+Be alert in bars and nightclubs.
 Drink spiking and contamination of drinks with toxic substances occurs.
 See

 Be aware of the risks you may face and tips on how to avoid becoming a victim.

 Credit card fraud and using ATMs

 Credit card and ATM fraud occurs frequently in Indonesia.
 Monitor transaction statements.
-Advise your bank of the dates you intend to visit Indonesia so your transactions will be honoured.
-Never let your card out of your sight, including for transactions in restaurants.
+Tell your bank when you'll visit Indonesia so your cards won't be blocked.
+Never let your card out of your sight, including for paying in restaurants.

 Use ATMs within controlled and secure areas such as banks, shops and shopping centres.
 Shield your PIN from sight, when withdrawing cash.
-Be aware of hidden cameras.
+Be aware of hidden cameras and card skimmers.

 Scams and confidence tricks

 Beware of scams and confidence tricks.
-All forms of gambling are illegal.
-A number of Australian travellers have recently lost large sums of money in card game scams run by organised gambling gangs, particularly in Bali.
+All types of gambling are illegal.
+Australians have lost large sums of money in card game scams run by organised gambling gangs, particularly in Bali.
 See

 Some tourists have reported being robbed after taking new acquaintances back to their hotel rooms.
 In some cases, their drinks were spiked.

 Legal disputes over the purchase of real estate (land, houses, holiday clubs and time share schemes) are common in Bali.
 Thoroughly research and get legal advice on any proposals before entering into an agreement or providing personal financial details.

 Examples of crime involving taxis include:

 - taxis departing before you can retrieve your baggage from the vehicle

-- being robbed in or confined temporarily in taxis, including in urban areas
+- being robbed or confined temporarily in taxis, including in urban areas

 - taxi drivers forcing passengers to withdraw funds from credit or debit cards at ATMs before being released.